GabbyYam/ImageStore/README.md

-# A repo for image storing
+# a repo for image storing